 Guernsey: Domestic Corporate Taxion

-The main strands of the package came into effect on January 1, 2008.
-From this date, the standard rate of income tax for companies moved from 20% to 0% and exempt company and international business company regimes were abolished (other than for Exempt Collective Investment Schemes – CISs).
-As a consequence of this most Guernsey registered companies are treated as resident for tax purposes.
-In addition, the GBP600 annual exempt fee ceased to be payable from January 1, 2008 (again, other than for exempt CISs).
+From 1 January 2008, the standard rate of income tax for companies fell from 20% to 0% and exempt company and international business company regimes were abolished, other than for exempt collective investment schemes (CISs).
+As a result, most Guernsey-registered companies are treated as resident for tax purposes.
+In addition, the GB£600 annual exempt fee ceased to be payable from 1 January 2008 (again, other than for exempt CISs).

-The change in the tax regime affects only companies and so unit trusts – which apply for exemption under Category A of the 1989 Ordinance – are not affected and they are able to continue to apply for exemption in the normal way.
+The change in the tax regime only affects companies, so unit trusts – which apply for exemption under Category A of the 1989 Ordinance – can continue to apply for exemption in the normal way.
 Companies which were exempt under Category B (Guernsey registered companies) and under Category C (non-Guernsey companies) are able to continue to apply for exemption if they wish to do so.

 - specified banking activities (which would include money lending, lease purchase, hire purchase and similar financing arrangements carried on in the island) – in which case they would be taxable at 10%;